This Inside-Out Egg Roll Bowl recipe is a delicious way to deliver a heaping helping of veggies.

 - Add the ground pork back to the pan along with the green scallion tops and sauce.
 Stir to combine.
 Dish into bowls and serve.

-- You can substitute 1.5 tbsp of honey, or use Splenda.
+- You can substitute 1.5 tablespoon of honey, or use Splenda.

 - Chop the scallions into ~1-inch sections, keeping the white and light green bottoms separated from the dark green tops, which get added later.